 “A Love Alive.”
 His 3rd CD, an authentic representation of a typical Damodar Das Kirtan event.
 Download here by donation or free.

 “Official Bootleg.”
 Totally off the cuff and unedited!
-Live from Ahimsa Yoga July 2017.
+Live from Ahimsa Yoga Studio in Ithaca, NY 19 July 2017.
 Download here by donation or free.

 More Background on Damodar Das

 Damodar Das deeply loves kirtan as a spiritual practice and actively spreads the joy of it both as a leader and a supporting musician throughout the Northeastern United States.
 His deep respect for and extensive knowledge of Sanskrit chant is engagingly complemented by his jazz- and rock-influenced style of kirtan.
 Damodar strikes a perfect balance between traditional and non-traditional, as well as between inward, meditation-fostering chants and those that are simply a rollicking good time to sing!

 To solidify his credentials as a kirtan wallah, Damodar Das took a week-long intensive kirtan course with the world renowned chant-master David Newman at Omega Institute in Spring 2010.
 There he learned many traditional chants, studied Sanksrit vocabulary and pronunciation, heard stories about the Deities, and memorized several ancient Vedic prayers.

 Since then, he played at such well-known spiritual centers as Kripalu, Omega, and Ananda Ashram, and leads kirtan regularly in the Finger Lakes Region of New York State.
 His ensemble includes a rotating cast of other professional musicians on traditional and non-traditional instruments as harmonium, tabla, doumbek, djembe, flute, violin, bass, and keyboards.